kappa-wingman/pelican-bootstrap3-nero/README.md

 	Enable it in pelicanconf.py, TWITTER_CUSTOM = True
 * JSON-LD
 	* JSON_LD = True
-	* Based on existing work from https://github.com/alexandrevicenzi/Flex .
-Thanks to Alexandre.
+	* Based on existing work from [Flex](https://github.com/alexandrevicenzi/Flex).
+Thanks to Alexandre
-	* Based on existing work from https://github.com/emoji-gen/blog/blob/master/theme/templates/includes/article_structured-data.html Thanks to Emoj-Gen and Pine.
+	* Based on existing work from [Emoji-gen](https://github.com/emoji-gen/blog/blob/master/theme/templates/includes/article_structured-data.html).
+Thanks to Emoj-Gen and Pine.
 	* For base / includes/json_ld.html;
 	* If enabled, there would be JSON-LD blocks for
 	* Type Blog for all html